CaptainChicky/Haxe-Pong/README.md

 `openfl test html5 -debug`

-run haxelib install to install dependencies once you are on the root of dir
+run `haxelib install haxelib.json` to install dependencies once you are on the root of dir